-For women who have lost one or both of their breasts to cancer or other diseases, the emotional strain and trauma can be severe.
+The emotional strain and trauma can be severe for women who have lost one or both of their breasts to cancer or other diseases.
 It can take a long time to adjust.
 One of the options for women who have undergone a mastectomy is breast reconstruction.
-Fort Worth women can get breast reconstruction at the same time as their mastectomy, or they can choose to wait and get the procedure done later on.
+Fort Worth women can get breast reconstruction at the same time as their mastectomy, or they can wait and get the procedure done later.
 Either way, patients can get beautiful, natural-looking results with breast reconstruction.
-Call Dr. Max today at (817) 529-9199 if you’re ready to start moving forward and discussing the option of breast reconstruction.

 We always want you to feel comfortable and confident in your decision about breast reconstruction.
-Dr. Max has built his practice from day one by focusing on listening to every single one of our Fort Worth patients.
-He is honest and transparent at every stage of the process, so you’ll never be left wondering what is happening next or what to expect with any procedure.
+Our doctors focus on listening to every single one of our Fort Worth patients.
+They are honest and transparent at every stage of the process, so you’ll never be left wondering what is happening next or what to expect with any procedure.
 Our offices are comfortable, modern, and welcoming because we want you to feel like you’re walking into a family home.
 Contact us today to get started.

 Options for Breast Reconstruction